What is an interest rate floor?

 When the floating rate is between the cap and floor rates of the collar, the borrower pays the floating rate.

-When the floating rate is above the cap rate, the borrower pays the cap rate, saving money compared to the floating rate as the result of the embedded cap.
+When the floating rate is above the cap rate, the borrower pays the cap rate, making an interest saving compared to the floating rate as the result of the embedded cap.

-When the floating rate is below the floor rate, the borrower pays the floor rate, losing money compared to the floating rate as the result of the embedded floor.
+When the floating rate is below the floor rate, the borrower pays the floor rate, incurring an interest loss compared to the floating rate as the result of the embedded floor.

-By buying a borrower floor to offset the adverse floor embedded in the collared loan, the borrower effectively transforms the collared loan into a capped floating rate loan.
+By buying a favourable floor to offset the adverse floor embedded in the collared loan, the borrower effectively transforms the collared loan into a capped loan.

-With a capped loan, the borrower pays the floating rate or the capped rate, whichever is the cheaper.
+With a capped loan, the borrower pays the floating rate or the cap rate, whichever is the cheaper on each applicable interest payment date.

 How is the floor premium paid?